whosonfirst/go-whosonfirst-pip/README.md

 # go-whosonfirst-pip

-An in-memory point-in-polygon (reverse geocoding) library for Who's On First data
+An in-memory point-in-polygon (reverse geocoding) package for Who's On First data

 ## Set up